LeulAria/react-verification-input/README.md

   cd main && yarn
 ```

-#### 🚀 - Rename library-name find all and replace to your library name
+#### 🚀 - Rename react-verification-input find all and replace to your library name

 ## start